Trump Organization Settles Lawsuit With Chef José Andrés

 Andrés' restaurant was to be in the Trump International Hotel in Washington, D.C., which operates inside the historic Old Post Office.
 Terms of the deal were not disclosed, and both parties declined comment beyond a joint statement from the Trump Organization and Andrés' restaurant group, Think Food Group.

-"I am glad that we are able to put this matter behind us and move forward as friends," Donald Trump, Jr. said in the statement.
+"I am glad that we are able to put this matter behind us and move forward as friends," Donald Trump Jr. said in the statement.
 "Since opening in September 2016, Trump International Hotel, Washington, D.C. has been an incredible success and our entire team has great respect for the accomplishments of both José and TFG.
 Without question, this is a 'win-win' for both of our companies."

 "I am pleased that we were able to resolve our differences and move forward cooperatively, as friends," said Andrés in the statement.
 "I have great respect for the Trump Organization's commitment to excellence in redeveloping the Old Post Office. ...
 Going forward, we are excited about the prospects of working together with the Trump Organization on a variety of programs to benefit the community."